In one week’s time, Westpac is making negative changes to its frequent flyer transfer rates.

 This obviously is not great news for current and prospective Westpac customers.

-You have two months to make plans on what to do (and not do) with your points.
+You have one week to make plans on what to do (and not do) with your points.
 If you are loyal to Velocity and/or KrisFlyer, then locking in a favourable auto-redemption rate to Velocity may make sense for you.

 What is your take on the changes?
 How will they affect your redemption plans?